Nusiq/regolith-filters/system_template/README.md

   way.
 If omitted, the log will not be generated.
 The path is relative to root of the project (next to the `config.json` file).

-# Examples
+## Configuration settings example
 There is an example in the `test` subfolder of this filter.
+The project in the test subfolder also shows various features of the system template filter.

 > Note:
 >